Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

-This example will be similar to the [monaco documentation](https://monaco.readthedocs.io/en/latest/), specifically a down-scaled version of the baseball example, as that is directly linked with physical phenomena, and can be modelled through Differential Equations, which will be covered later in {ref}`sec:modelling`.
+This example will be similar to the [monaco documentation](https://monaco.readthedocs.io/en/latest/), specifically a down-scaled version of the baseball example, as that is directly linked with physical phenomena, and can be modelled through Differential Equations, which will be covered later in {ref}`sec:differential_equations`.

 :::